Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Experiments

-\textbf{ACDC}~\cite{bernard2018deep} includes 4D cardiac cine-MRI from 150 patients acquired at the University Hospital of Dijon.
-The patients were evenly divided into five classes: normal patients (NOR), myocardial infarction (MINF), dilated cardiomyopathy (DCM), hypertrophic cardiomyopathy (HCM), and abnormal right ventricle (ARV).
-We first extracted 3D volume sequences at end-systole and diastole phases from each case and assigned corresponding classes.
-Then, the 8-slice clips were uniformly sampled from each sequence along the slice axis.
-Finally, 205 and 109 clips were constructed for training and testing.
+\textbf{ACDC}~\citep{bernard2018deep} includes 4D cardiac cine-MRI from 150 patients acquired at the University Hospital of Dijon.
+They were evenly divided into five classes: normal patients (NOR), myocardial infarction (MINF), dilated cardiomyopathy (DCM), hypertrophic cardiomyopathy (HCM), and abnormal right ventricle (ARV).
+We first extracted volume sequences at end-systole and diastole phases from each case and assigned corresponding classes.
+Then, 8-slice clips were uniformly sampled from each sequence along the slice axis.
+Finally, 205 and 109 clips were obtained for training and testing.
 Text prompts were set to empty strings during generator training.

+\textbf{MosMedData}~\citep{morozov2020mosmeddata} contains 3D lung CT sequences from 1,110 patients collected by municipal hospitals in Moscow.
+Each sequence was labeled according to the severity of lung tissue abnormalities with COVID-19, originally graded from CT-0 to CT-4 (CT-0: normal, CT-1: mild, CT-2/CT-3/CT-4: increasing severity).
+For analysis, CT-2, CT-3, and CT-4 were merged into a single \textit{severe} category to alleviate class imbalance.
+We uniformly sampled the sequences to obtain 2,573 8-slice clips, of which 2,055 were used for training and 518 for testing.

+\textbf{MRNet}~\citep{bien2018deep} publicly releases 1,250 knee T2-weighted MRI exams, each comprising three orthogonal planes, from 1,199 patients acquired at the Stanford University Medical Center.
+Given the complexity of handling multiple imaging planes simultaneously, as suggested in~\citep{khandelwal2018diagnostic}, we only included sagittal-plane sequences in the analysis for diagnosing anterior cruciate ligament (ACL) tears.
+Each sequence was then uniformly sampled into several 8-slice clips.
+The final dataset was split following the official protocol, resulting in 1,769 training clips and 189 testing clips.